 The expected total cost of completing all work is expressed as the sum of the actual cost to date and the estimated sum to complete the project.
 It is one of the most common PMP formulas.
 We can find EAC value by 3 different approaches using EV, SPI, and CPI values.

 Approach #1: It assumes that all future ETC work will be accomplished at the budgeted rate.
 Accordingly, its formula is as follows:

-Alternatively, Approach #2: It assumes that we expect the achieved cost performance till now will continue in the future.
+Alternatively, Approach #2: Assumes that we expect the achieved cost performance till now will continue in the future.
 Accordingly, its formula is as follows:

-On the other hand, Approach #3: It assumes that we will perform ETC work at an efficiency rate that considers both the cost and schedule performance indices.
+On the other hand, Approach #3: Assumes that we will perform ETC work at an efficiency rate that considers both the cost and schedule performance indices.
 Accordingly, its formula is as follows:

 EAC=AC+[(BAC−EV)/(CPI x SPI)]

 Variance at Completion VAC is a projection of the amount of budget deficit or surplus, it represents the difference between the budget at completion and the estimate at completion EAC.
 Accordingly, its formula is as follows:

 PMP Formulas #11: To-Complete Performance Index (TCPI)

 TCPI is a measure of the cost performance in order to achieve meeting a specified management goal with the remaining resources.
 It represents the ratio of the cost to finish the outstanding work to the budget available.